ES-Collection/id_barcode/README.md

 To automatically align the barcode make a selection and run the script.
 It will find elements with  script-label `barcode_box` and adds it to your selection options.

-### Add-on Barcodes

-InDesign Barcode Maker can add a 2-digit EAN-2, or 5-digit EAN-5 supplemental barcode, placed on the right-hand side.
-These add-on barcodes are generally used for newspapers, journals, magazines and periodicals to indicate the current year's issue number.
-Or for books and weighed products like food to indicate suggested retail price (MSRP).

-### Bar Width Adjustments (BWR)

-Bar Width Adjustment (also referred to as Bar Width Reduction, or BWR) is a method for adjusting the bars of a barcode to compensate for dot gain.
-You can enter the Bar Width Reduction in microns, milliinches (mil), millimeters or inches or actual dots.